 Flavouring and addition options include but are not limited to:

 – Extracts: Add up to 2 tablespoons vanilla, lemon, orange, cherry, or other extract.
-(If using peppermint or coconut, I’d recommend using only 1 Tbsp, as more than that can be too strong.)
+(If using peppermint, coffee, or coconut, I’d recommend starting with only 1 Tbsp, as more than that can be too strong.)
 Add the extract to the double cream as you’re whipping it.

 – Chocolate: Mix in as many white, milk, or dark chocolate chips as you like.
 I’d suggest 200g as the starting point, and increase from there to your taste.